roba-6734/WordMaster/docs/jouney.md

 - Refactored some modules

 It was a success but I will try to finish my work before evening for later time and stop sleeping during day time.

+## Day 5 (10/06/2025)
+Today was a big day.
+I worked on the progress and quiz system Deliverables
+- Smart Learning - Words appear for review at optimal intervals
+- Adaptive Quizzes - Generated based on what users need to practice
+- Progress Analytics - Users can see their learning journey
+- Multiple Quiz Types - MCQ, fill-in-blank, word-to-definition
+- Performance Tracking - Accuracy, streaks, improvements

+I used a little bit more than needed AI but this results due to working so late and wanting to finish early.
+I have to arrange my sleep schedule that is key.